andrewt3000/MachineLearning/neuralNets.md

 **Parameter count** is the total number of learnable weights and biases in a network — every number that gets updated by gradient descent.

 ### Activation Functions
-**Activation function** - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
-In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
+**Activation function** - Each node executes an activation function on the sum of its weighted inputs.
+The activation function is what makes a neural network non-linear: without it, stacked layers collapse into a single linear transformation, and the universal approximation theorem [3](#references) requires a non-linear activation.
+Below are typical activation functions.
 **PyTorch** [activations](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity)

 #### ReLU